Kimchi

 Also called: fermented Korean cabbage

 Kimchi is a Korean fermented vegetable dish, traditionally cabbage with radish, garlic, ginger, chilli and salt.
-Fermentation produces lactic acid bacteria, vitamins (especially K2 and B vitamins), and compounds that may support gut and metabolic health.
+Fermentation produces lactic acid bacteria, vitamins (especially vitamin C and B vitamins), and compounds that may support gut and metabolic health.
 It is also high in salt, so 50 to 100 g a day is the realistic gut-friendly serving rather than a piled bowl.

 What kimchi is